§ Trust Spanning Protocol (TSP) Specification

 we omitted the optional route path VID list so this can either a Direct or Routed message.

-The process for canceling a relationship is uniform, regardless of whether the relationship uses a direct or a routed path.
+The process for canceling an existing relationship or declining a requested new relationship is uniform, regardless of whether the relationship uses a direct or a routed path, or if it is nested.

 For a relationship denoted as (VID_a, VID_b)